slabstech/gaganyatri.com/_posts/blog/2018/2018-11-08-diwali-in-bonn.md

 ### Deepavali in Bonn

-Happy Deepavali (Belated ofcourse), for most of us, this  Deepavali was out first festival after leaving our motherland.
+Happy Deepavali (Belated ofcourse), for most of us, this  Deepavali was our first festival after leaving our motherland.
 Dont get all homesick again.
 I'm sure we all missed buying flashy new clothes, bursting crackers the entire day on the streets, eating the best food available anywhere on earth.
 Ahh, who can forget the savoury piping hot dishes.
 The sweetest dryfruit wali kheer, makhanwali aloo paratha(Can't have more than one), the amazing Dum Biryani which showed yet again why basmati is the king of all rice variants.
 Gimme a minute, i'm still licking the phantom biryani on my fingers(Lost in the biryani land), top it with